Daremonic/payswitch-docs/features/merchant-controls/smart-router/rule-based-routing.md

 # Rule Based Routing

 {% hint style="info" %}
-This section will guide you on how to setup Rule based routing using the Hyperswitch Control Center
+This section will guide you on how to setup Rule based routing using the PaySwitcher Control Center
 {% endhint %}

 ## Get started with Rule Based Routing